All the Sex and the City Anniversary Stories You Need to Read

 This New York Magazine cover story was published in 2008 to celebrate the show’s ten-year anniversary and the release of the Sex and the City movie.
 “It’s a Manhattan survivalist scenario, I joke — trapped in a Town Car with nothing but Gourmet Garage.
 ‘Isn’t it glamorous?
 Do you want a potato chip?’
 She offers me both Classic Lays and barbecue.”

-Talking to the Women Behind the Most Popular Sex and the City Fashion Instagram Account by Emilia Petrarca
+Talking to the Women Behind the Most Popular Sex and the City Fashion Instagram Account by Amanda Arnold

 The two women who run @everyoutfitonsatc, the “Every Outfit on Sex and the City” Instagram account, discuss their 500,000 followers, creating the popular #WokeCharlotte meme, and SATC costume designer Patricia Field.